-Using Codewarrior you can open the μ Tasker project and compile the target M5223X_ROM (this is suitable for both the demo board and the evaluation board).
-This is also shared with the M5223X processors and so the name is correct.
+Using Codewarrior you can open the μ Tasker project and compile the target M5225X_ROM (this is suitable for both the demo board and the evaluation board).

 Note that the M52259 has 64k of RAM and so the size of code running there is quite limited.
 For this reason it is preferred to load to and debug from FLASH, since the amount of actual target debugging which we will need to do is very limited.
 That is what the μ Tasker simulator is all about, keeping the bulk of development work on the PC where it is much more efficient to perform.